piotrmacha/union-api-plugin-template/README.md

 ### Suggested project structure

-You can structure the code however you like, but for good separation of concerns I suggest following split:
+You can structure the code however you'd like, but for a good separation of concerns I suggest following split:

 ```
 src/